AI for Startup Leaders

 Agency · Reasoning · Context

-Understanding how these three pillars work together, and where each stands today, is essential for any startup leader trying to separate genuine AI capability from vendor hype.
+Understanding how these three pillars work together, and where each stands today, is essential for any startup leader who wants to build an AI-native company.
 Let's break down each component.

 OpenAI led the way in agentic AI by introducing a plugin system for ChatGPT in March 2023.
 The announcement explained that ChatGPT could now "run computations, or use third-party services."